datawire/ambassador-docs/docs/emissary/1.13/howtos/consul.md

    - `service` the service name you specified in the quote deployment
    - `resolver` must be set to the ConsulResolver that you created in the previous step
-   - `load_balancer` must be set to configure Ambassador Edge Stack to route directly to the Quote application endpoint(s) that are retrieved from Consul.
+   - `load_balancer` must be set to configure $productName$ to route directly to the Quote application endpoint(s) that are retrieved from Consul.

 1. Send a request to the `quote-consul` API.